by Heather Edick

 The literature – peer-reviewed or not – shows that the Common Core standards are high on the list of worries for teachers today.
 They are new and they can seem daunting.
 These standards ask teachers to change their focus and attempt to aid teachers by narrowing down the standards and providing more guidance.
 Personally, I find them a lot easier to navigate than the standards I learned while student teaching, if only because there were so many State standards that I quickly lost my way as I waded through them.

 The focus of these standards is on literacy/competency in English Language Arts and Mathematics.
 All teachers are now asked to support efforts regarding these two areas, especially literacy.
 The goal is to graduate a generation of students who are prepared to enter the workforce or go to college because they are literate and to prepare students to enter STEM professions, such as science, technology, and engineering.
 All stakeholders in education should now know what is required of them in order to graduate a successful student.
 That includes the student, of course.
-For more general information on the initiative, you can look at this FAQ from its website.

 There are many controversies surrounding this initiative and Pinterest boards dedicated to issues regarding the Common Core.
 One of the boards I found was Debbie Kapper Dodson’s board; from this board, I found a ScoopIt! magazine dedicated to CCSS controversies.
 These might be helpful resources to investigate.